The Drawing Foundation Year

 The drawing foundation year lasts over three terms(approximately 33 weeks), and will see students begin with block-in drawings of the plaster casts and master copies before rendering them to an exact likeness with a full range of tone.
 These exercises are increased in drawing difficulty as the student’s skills become more refined.

-Additionally, each afternoon students will work from the life model utilising the techniques being practiced in the morning, adding to them elements of composition & design, emotive characteristics, as well as the difficulty which comes from drawing from life.
+Additionally, each afternoon students practice life drawing from the model utilising the techniques being practiced in the morning, adding to them elements of composition & design, emotive characteristics, as well as the difficulty which comes from drawing from life.

 Emphasis is placed on the handling of the materials, accurate observation of the relationship between light and form, and a proficient understanding over the structure of human anatomy.